-2.2 Risk assessment
+2.3 Risk assessment

-FSANZ has assessed the public health and safety risks associated with fructanase from GM T. reesei containing the fructanase gene from L. crispatus and its proposed use as a processing aid.
+FSANZ has assessed the public health and safety risks associated with a protein engineered variant of the enzyme fructanase from GM T. reesei containing the fructanase gene from L. crispatus and its proposed use as a processing aid (see the SD).
 A summary of this risk assessment is provided below.

-No public health and safety concerns were identified in the assessment of fructanase produced by GM T. reesei for the proposed use.
+No public health and safety concerns were identified in the assessment of this fructanase enzyme produced by GM T. reesei for the proposed use.

 T. reesei has a long history of safe use as a production microorganism of enzyme processing aids, including several that are already permitted in the Code.
-The production organism is neither pathogenic nor toxigenic.
+The production organism is neither pathogenic nor toxigenic, and a biotechnology assessment confirmed the genetic modification is as described and that the inserted gene has been stably introduced.